 API Overview

 The Underlay API is a JSON REST API served at /api.
 All request and response bodies are JSON (except file uploads/downloads).
-A machine-readable reference is available at /.well-known/ai.txt.
+A machine-readable reference is available at /llms.txt.

 Base URL